cdntinker/KiCAD-Customs-by-Tinker/README.md

 USB-A includes the data lines so it will work for a QC source.

-USB-C includes the data lines AND the CC & SBU lines so it will work for a QC or PD source.
+USB-C includes the data lines AND the CC & SBU lines so it will work for a QC or PD source. (as well as whatever the SBU pins are actually for...
+Closest I've managed to find to a useful description is as Agnd & Mic in "Audio Adapter Accessory Mode".)

 ![Empty footprint](tests.png)
 ![With USB-A Installed](tests-USB-A.png)